Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

         ],
     ]);

+For columns that contain date and time values (as Unix timestamp) you can enable a datepicker to allow users to filter the values:

+    $table->define_filtercolumns([
+                'startdate' => [ // Columns containing Unix timestamps can be filtered.
+                    'localizedname' => get_string('startdate'),
+                    'datepicker' => [
+                        'from time' => [ // Can be localized and like "Courses starting after:".
+                            'operator' => '>', // Must be defined, can be any SQL comparison operator.
+                            'defaultvalue' => 'now', // Can also be Unix timestamp or string "now".
+                        ],
+                        'end time' => [ // Can be localized and like "Courses starting after:".
+                            'operator' => '<',
+                            'defaultvalue' => '1670999000', // Can also be Unix timestamp or string "now".
+                        ]
+                    ]
+                ],
+    ]);

 If the output template you want to use doesn't support clickable headers to sort (eg because you use cards), you might want to use the sort select.
 Just add

     $table->cardsort = true;